edtechre/pybroker/README.md

 ## A Quick Example

 Code speaks louder than words!
-Here is a quick peek at what it looks like to write a strategy with PyBroker:
+Here is a peek at what writing a strategy with PyBroker looks like:

 ```python
    import pybroker